Cmoy-adrian/campus_super_app/README.md

    * Click on events to view more information in the side panel.
 * Dining Calendar
    * View what is available at each dining location depending on the time of day.
+   * Hover on calendar items to view a description.
 * Dining Menus
    * Browse dining hall menus with images and descriptions.
 * Student Forms
    * Create & view posts.
+   * Comment & like posts.
    * Posts are stored locally for testing purposes.

 ---